HiDannyZ/CRUD-Device-Driver/README.md

 <img src="Images/Image1.png" width="500">

 The device already had its own pre-defined set of functions that allowed communication with the HDD-device.
-My code implelmented the communication of information to the external block storage device like a hard driver (HDD)
+My code implelmented the communication of information to the external block storage device like a hard driver (HDD).

 ## Documentation